mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  > “A company could put a top man at every position and be swallowed by a competitor with people only half as good, but who are working together.”
 W. Edwards Deming

  * Not the Individual Components
+ * Understand how you fit into to the system

 ### Manage the solution team organisational design for autonomy